Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 P.p. (o) forty, ninety, one hundred (rubles)

 fifty, sixty, seventy, eighty.
-When declining, both parts change in them:
+When declined, both parts change:

 I.p. fifty, sixty, seventy, eighty (rubles)